Ability System Integration

 • For effects, it is recommended to use Infinite effects.
 If you use Instant or HasDuration, the effect might not be reversable.
 For example, modifying an attribute with Instant will just modify the attribute and when we try to remove the effect, nothing will happen.
 If it has Infinite duration, then the modification made to the attribute will be reversed when you remove the effect.

-# Item Ability driver
+# Item Component Ability

 1. Instanced Per Execution does not seem to have replication support anymore.